ZEDXION (USDZ) Price Hits $1.00 on Major Exchanges

-ZEDXION (USDZ) traded up 0% against the dollar during the 1 day period ending at 20:00 PM Eastern on September 21st.
-Over the last week, ZEDXION has traded down 0% against the dollar.
-ZEDXION has a total market capitalization of $2.32 billion and $288,859.08 worth of ZEDXION was traded on exchanges in the last 24 hours.
-One ZEDXION token can currently be bought for about $1.00 or 0.00001580 BTC on major cryptocurrency exchanges.
+ZEDXION (USDZ) traded 0.1% higher against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on September 25th.
+One ZEDXION token can now be purchased for about $1.00 or 0.00001564 BTC on popular exchanges.
+ZEDXION has a market capitalization of $2.32 billion and $91,426.21 worth of ZEDXION was traded on exchanges in the last 24 hours.
+Over the last seven days, ZEDXION has traded 0% lower against the dollar.

 Here is how similar cryptocurrencies have performed over the last 24 hours: